 4.06 RESEARCH/CHOICE OF ADVISOR.
 The Ph.D. and the M.S. degrees are research oriented degrees.
 Consistent with this concept is the fact that all other aspects of graduate work (courses, seminars, etc.) are geared towards research.
 To begin research, it is necessary to have approval and cooperation of a Research Advisor.
-Beginning students should become familiar with the research in the Department and are required to discuss research programs with at least three faculty in the students' area of interest (analytical, biochemical, inorganic, organic, or physical).
-Faculty areas of research are detailed in section 10.02.
+Beginning students should become familiar with the research in the Department and are required to discuss research programs with at least three faculty in the student's area of interest (analytical, biochemical, inorganic, organic, or physical).
+Faculty areas of research are detailed in section 9.02 and 11.00.
 Students are not restricted to one area and are encouraged to interview more than 3 faculty.
-The Faculty Research Seminar Series in late August/early September, which is required of first year graduate students, will be of great help in learning about faculty research programs.
-Minimum interviewing must be completed by October 1st (March 1st, January entry) as evidenced by the interview form (section 10.03) turned into the Graduate Office.
-You are required to clear this choice with the Director of Graduate Studies on or after COMMITMENT DAY by turning in Form 10.04 to the graduate office.
+The Faculty Research Seminar Series in late August/early September, which is required of all first year graduate students, will be of great help in learning about faculty research programs.
+Minimum interviewing must be completed by October 1st (March 1st, January entry) as evidenced by the interview form (section 9.03) turned into the Graduate Office.
+You are required to clear this choice with the Director of Graduate Studies on or after COMMITMENT DAY by turning in the Research Advisor Selection form 9.04 to the graduate office.
 For Fall entry, Commitment Day is October 1; January entry, Commitment Day is March 1st.
-You must choose a research director by November 15th for Fall entry; May 1st, January entry.
-After selection of a research problem, you should concentrate on research throughout the rest of your graduate program.
+You must choose a research director by November 15th for Fall entry and May 1st for January entry.
+After selection of a research advisor/mentor, you should concentrate on research throughout the rest of your graduate program.
 This should be your greatest challenge and the focus of the major portion of your energy.
 Please note that to maintain graduate student support and for continuance in the program, you must have a research advisor and show progress toward the advanced degree.